thousandeyes/appd-integration-reference/custom-monitor/readme.md

 Where `appd_application` sets `{app}`, `appd_tier` sets `{tier}`, and `appd_node` sets `{node}`.
 The **metric template** also supports `{metricname}` and `{metricvalue}` which are set the the name and value of each metric.

-* `TE_SCHEMA_NAME`/`schema-name` - this is the name of the schema that will be used for Analytics.
+* `TE_SCHEMA_NAME`/`schema-name` is the name of the schema that will be used for Analytics.
 This is optional and defaults to `thousandeyes`.
 If you change the `schema.json` file you must change the name of the schema to a new and unique schema name.

 #### metrics.json
 The **metrics.json** defines the list of ThousandEyes metrics to monitor and their name is they will appear in AppDynamics.
 This file does not need to be changed unless you want to add or remove ThousandEyes Metrics.
 The default metrics are: